GrapeoffJS/kindagoose/docs/pages/that-is-important.md

 I wanted to distance the obsolescence of my library as much as possible in case if I wouldn't be able to support it anymore.

-Out of all of this you can also make a conclusion that it's better to use `Kindagoose` in the newer projects, then trying to renovate your legacy-code on it.
+Out of all of this you can also make a conclusion that it's better to use `Kindagoose` in the newer projects, than trying to renovate your legacy-code on it.